SaveChris/Inf-Imb-for-EUA23/README.md

 # Supplementary material for the paper "Investigating the price determinants of the European Carbon Trading System: a non-parametric approach" by C. Salvagnin, A. Glielmo, M.E.
 De Giuli, A. Mira
 This repository contains the supplementary material for the paper "Investigating the price determinants of the European Carbon Trading System: a non-parametric approach" by C. Salvagnin, A. Glielmo, M.E.
 De Giuli, A. Mira.
-The paper is available at **[link]**.

 ## Overview
 The European carbon market plays a pivotal role in the European Union's ambitious target of achieving carbon neutrality by 2050.
 Understanding the intricacies of factors influencing EU ETS market prices is paramount for effective policy making and strategy implementation.
 Employing the Information Imbalance, a non-parametric measure, the study delves into the relationships among macroeconomic, economic, uncertainty, and energy variables concerning EUA prices.